DISCLAIMER: This feature is deprecated. You can see the Campaigns reports, only if you have created at least one campaign before January 2022.

 To track the effect of an interaction on a segmented audience, you define personalization campaigns.

-You already know what is going on and have looked into the conversion and attribution reports.
+You already know what is going on and have looked into the conversion, attribution and uplift reports.
 You now need to ensure your digital assets are relevant, engaging, and effective for your target audience.
 You do this by defining personalization campaigns to track whether an engagement works for a certain audience and have a more fine-grained filter for audience to target.
 You basically define a campaign using any data you have accumulated in Sitefinity Insight, including behavioral and demographics data to measure how personalization affects conversion rate.

 For example, to optimize the conversions for the Business laptop purchases conversion by engaging visitors who downloaded Business laptops whitepaper and opened the Business laptops page increasing conversions with 10%.
 Another example is personalizing the experience of the audience of a specific country, so that the content displayed to this audience is in the respective language.
 For more information, see Define campaigns.